Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

 :kword:`NDPT`
   Prepare stochastic CASPT2 in any orbital basis.
-A :file:`fockdump.h5` file will be dumped to the WorkDir which can be used with the same :file:`FCIDUMP` as used for the last CASSCF iteration to perform stoch.-CASPT2.
+A :file:`fockdump.h5` file will be dumped to the :file:`WorkDir` which can be used with the same :file:`FCIDUMP` as used for the last CASSCF iteration to perform stochastic-CASPT2.

-  The performance of FCIQMC depends to a large degree on the orbital basis and working in a non-pseudo-canonical orbital basis may alleviate the burden to converge the dynamic significantly.
+  The performance of FCIQMC depends to a large degree on the orbital basis and working in a non-pseudo-canonical orbital basis may alleviate the burden to converge the dynamics significantly.
 This comes at the price of higher computational requirements for the contraction of the full 4RDM with the non-diagonal Fockian.
-In practice, this expense is compensated for by requiring one to two orders of magnitude less walkers compared to canonical orbitals.
+In practice, this expense is compensated for by requiring one to two orders of magnitude fewer walkers compared to canonical orbitals.

-  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="NDPT" LEVEL="ADVANCED" APPEAR="Non-Diagonal-fciqmc-casPT2" KIND="SINGLE">
+  .. xmldoc:: <KEYWORD MODULE="RASSCF" NAME="NDPT" LEVEL="ADVANCED" APPEAR="Non-diagonal FCIQMC-CASPT2" KIND="SINGLE">
               %%Keyword: NDPT <ADVANCED>
               <HELP>
-              Prepare the generalised Fock matrix in any orbital basis for stochastic CASPT2.
+              Prepare the generalized Fock matrix in any orbital basis for stochastic CASPT2.
 Mutually exclusive with the PPT2 keyword.
               </HELP>
               </KEYWORD>